-In general, shareholders whose only sources for a credit listed on Form 3800.

-General Business Credit, Part III, are partnerships, S corporations, estates, trusts, and cooperatives, aren't required to complete the applicable credit form or attach it to their return.
-Instead, they can report the credit amounts reported to them by these pass-through entities directly on Form 3800, Part III, and enter the EIN of the entity in column (b) of Part III.
+In general, shareholders whose only sources for a credit listed on Form 3800, General Business Credit, Part III, are partnerships, S corporations, estates, trusts, and cooperatives, aren't required to complete the applicable credit form or attach it to their return.
+Instead, they can report the credit amounts reported to them by these pass-through entities directly on Form 3800, Part III, and enter the EIN of the entity in column (d) of Part III.
 However, when applicable, all shareholders must complete and attach the following credit forms to their return.

-- Form 3468, Investment Credit (Form 3800, Part III, line 1a). - Form 8864, Biodiesel and Renewable Diesel Fuels Credit (Form 3800, Part III, line 11).
+- Form 3468, Investment Credit (Form 3800, Part III, line 1a). - Form 8864, Biodiesel, Renewable Diesel, or Sustainable Aviation Fuels Credit (Form 3800, Part III, line 11).